 A 2019 survey from Chime Bank found that the average American spends $329 per year on banking fees.
 I don’t know about you, but that sounds wild to me.

 Those fees include overdraft fees, account fees, fees to redeem rewards, fees to receive paper statements, and fees for account inactivity.

-If you don’t pay close attention to your bank transactions, go through your bank account for the past few months and try to spot any fees your bank has charged you.
+Try going through your bank account for the past few months and try to spot any fees your bank has charged you.
 If you find any, it’s time to either switch banks or change your behavior.

 If it’s the case that the fees you’re paying are a result of overdraft fees, try to figure out why that’s happening.
-Is it that you’re not paying attention to your balance, or that emergencies are popping up that you have to pay for?
-What back-up plan can you put into place instead of swiping your card when there’s no money in your account?
+Is it that you’re not paying attention to your balance or that emergencies are popping up that you have to pay for?
+What backup plan can you put into place instead of swiping your card when there’s no money in your account?

 If the fees aren’t a result of your behavior and it’s just that you have a fee-happy bank, it’s time to switch banks!
 There are plenty out there that don’t charge these ridiculous fees.

 Listen, I can share all the advice in the world about how you can save money every month.
 But at the end of the day, there’s only so much you can cut.

 Rather than relying solely on cutting expenses to help me save more money, my favorite way to do it has been by increasing my income through side hustles.

 Today I run my business full-time, but for years I worked a full-time job while I worked on my blog and wrote freelance articles on the side.